cypress-io/cypress-documentation/source/guides/tooling/plugins-guide.md

 ## Browser Launching

-This event: `before:browser:launch` can be used to modify the launch arguments for each particular browser.
+The event `before:browser:launch` can be used to modify the launch arguments for each particular browser.

 You can use the `before:browser:launch` event to do things like: